splitgraph/sgr/docs/sgfile.rst

 Running SQL statements
 ----------------------

+`SQL command`
-`SQL command` runs a (potentially arbitrary) SQL statement.
+    Runs a (potentially arbitrary) SQL statement.
 Doesn't enforce any constraints on the SQL yet, but the spirit of this command is performing actions on tables in the current `OUTPUT` mountpoint (the command is executed with the `OUTPUT` schema being the default one) and not changing/reading data from any other schemas.

 The image hash produced by this command is a combination of the current `OUTPUT` hash and the hash of the "canonicalized" SQL statement (all lowercase with excess whitespace removed).
 This might cause issues with us not